tfenster/end2end/source/_posts/2025-02-24-using-wiremock-to-mock-business-central.md

 - While the create / `POST` call has not happened, a request for the new customer should fail
 - As soon as the customer exists, it should be returned
 - When the modify / `PATCH` call has happened, the modified customer should be returned
-- When the delete / `DELETE` call has happened, it should now not be returned
+- When the delete / `DELETE` call has happened, the request should fail again

 To make this happen, I defined a scenario `CRUD customer`.
 Let's go through the states step by step: Once the create has happened, it goes into the state `CRUD customer - created` and only in that state will the new customer be returned.
 To achieve this, the create stub looks like this